Laboratoire-de-Chemoinformatique/ChemographyKit/docs/tutorials/index.rst

 1. Check the :doc:`../api/gtm` for detailed API documentation
 2. Review the :doc:`../quickstart` for basic usage patterns
-3. Submit issues on `GitHub <https://github.com/your-username/GTMKit/issues>`_
+3. Submit issues on `GitHub <https://github.com/your-username/ChemographyKit/issues>`_
 4. Contact the maintainers at varnek@unistra.fr

 Data Files
 ==========

 Some tutorials require example data files.
-These can be found in the ``tutorials/data/`` directory of the GTMKit repository, or you can generate synthetic data using the provided code snippets.
+These can be found in the ``tutorials/data/`` directory of the ChemographyKit repository, or you can generate synthetic data using the provided code snippets.

 Jupyter Notebooks
 =================